 Jerry Flanagan

-Jerry Flanagan is Consumer Watchdog’s Litigation Director.
-Flanagan leads Consumer Watchdog’s litigation efforts in the areas of health insurance coverage and access to treatments, internet privacy, the California Public Records Act, and First Amendment issues.
-He has 25 years experience working in public interest and health care policy, legislation and litigation.
+Jerry Flanagan was formerly Consumer Watchdog’s Litigation Director.
+Flanagan lead Consumer Watchdog’s litigation efforts in the areas of health insurance coverage and access to treatments, internet privacy, the California Public Records Act, and First Amendment issues.

 Flanagan was counsel of record in a case before the United States Supreme Court where he and other Consumer Watchdog counsel represented plaintiffs living with HIV in a suit against CVS for discrimination, including CVS’s failure to provide medically appropriate dispensing of HIV medications and access to necessary counseling.
 After Consumer Watchdog’s unanimous win in the Ninth Circuit Court of Appeals, CVS petitioned to the high court for review.
 Review was granted and the case was briefed, but CVS unexpectedly dropped the case, leaving the earlier victory intact.
 Doe v.
 CVS Pharmacy, Inc. (9th Cir.
 2020) 982 F.3d 1204, cert. granted in part, (2021) 141 S. Ct.
 2882, and cert. dismissed sub nom.
 CVS Pharmacy, Inc. v.
 Doe, One (2021) 142 S. Ct.
 480.